JeffIrwin/maph/README.md

 Set a globbed path to your GPX files.
 If you don't have data, some stripped-down samples are included in [data/export\_0/](data/export_0/).

 By default, maph will snap to the bounds of your data.
 If you have worked out in multiple cities, this won't be very helpful.
-To zoom in, set lattitudes and longitudes with `Min x`, ..., `Max y`.
+To zoom in, set lattitudes (y) and longitudes (x) with `Min x`, ..., `Max y`.
 Google maps can be helpful for finding the coordinates that you want.

 Here is an example: